isomerpages/pa-mgwanted/_course-directory/2-financial-literacy.md

 								<p><img src="/images/course-directory/cd-thn-no-image.jpg" alt="I-Banking 101: Digital Banking Services by POSB"></p>
 							</div>
 							<div class="desc-container-right">
-								<p>You no longer have to wait in long line for your banking needs, as it is now available in your fingertips!
-This workshop teaches you about the convenient features of I-Banking.
-Find out how to make payments using your mobile phones or through the POSB Digibank and how to utilise the self-service banking machines.
-Banking can be easier, safer and simpler for you! </p>
+								<p>Everyday banking can be done at your fingertips without queueing!
+This workshop provides a step-by-step guide to the various POSB digital banking services, including digibank, PayNow and PayLah!
+Plus learn some security tips on how to protect yourself online with POSB #BSHARP pillars!
+Join this workshop to learn how you can bank with ease of mind!</p>
 							</div>
 						</div>
 					</div>